mcxiv/10cord/README.md

 # 10cord
 **10cord** is a **Discord alternative client** as a **Command Line Interface (CLI) application**.
 Yes, it is **against Discord's TOS**, but it is a fun project to work on.
 It is written in Python, and only uses HTTP requests to communicate with Discord's API.

+By using **10cord**, you can safely talk with your friends on Discord in your company's open space, without having to worry about your boss seeing that you're not working.
+You will just look like a hacker, and that's cool.

 ## Installation
 ```bash
 git clone https://github.com/MCXIV/10cord.git